almalikzakwan/Aurared/README.md

 # Aurared VSCode Theme

-My dumb, messy and loser, buuuuuuuuuuuuu custom theme .
-Feel free to use :)
+Feel free to use 😽 .
 This theme can be use without publish using guide below.

 ## Tools